Tuayluen is 20 years old and about to complete her first year at Chiang Mai Rajabhat University. She is studying for a Bachelor of Education (Thai).

 Tuayluen has been working since she was in Grade 8 to pay for her school expenses.
 She has worked selling food and goods to tourists and packing souvenirs to be sold in a local shop.
 She didn’t mind working, as the work was easy and it didn’t make her too tired, but it didn’t leave her much time to study.

 However, Tuayluen loved school and worked hard to maintain a very good GPA.
 She is very aware of how important an education is and the efforts that her family has already put in to get her this far.
 Her older brother has never been to school and worked since he was a child.
 She feels that she needs to make this investment in her worthwhile, and as such is committed to succeeding in her education as far as she has the opportunity to do so.
 As well as school and work Tuayluen also attended English lessons in Kwah Dao’s After School Program.
 We enjoyed having her as she is sweet and eager to learn, funny and smart.

-Tuayluen wants to be a high school teacher, teaching Thai, which is her favourite subject.
+Tuayluen wants to be a high school teacher, teaching Thai, which is her favorite subject.
 She has always dreamed of being a teacher.
-At Kwah Dao’s Summer School in both 2015 and 2016 Tuayluen gained some work experience teaching Shan literacy to the kids in our After School Program and helping run activities.
-She really enjoyed the experience, and was incredibly helpful to the staff and volunteers.
-She found her first year at university challenging with a heavy workload, but is enjoying it and still maintaining her fantastic grades: at the end of the first semester she achieved a GPA of 3.58.
+At Kwah Dao’s Summer School in both 2015 and 2016, Tuayluen gained some work experience teaching Shan literacy to the kids in our After School Program and helping run activities.
+She really enjoyed the experience and was incredibly helpful to the staff and volunteers.
+She found her first year at university challenging with a heavy workload, but is enjoying it and still maintaining her fantastic grades: at the end of the first semester, she achieved a GPA of 3.58.